Yadhirr/To-do-list/README.md

 The application includes filter buttons in the header that allow users to view:

-All tasks
+All tasks:

-Only active (pending) tasks
+-Only active (pending) tasks

-Only completed tasks
+-Only completed tasks

 The interface is clean, minimal, and responsive.
 It uses simple CSS styling, flexbox layout, subtle shadows, and visual feedback to create a modern user experience.
 Accessibility is also considered by including proper labels and keyboard support for deleting tasks.

-This project demonstrates key front-end development concepts including:
+-This project demonstrates key front-end development concepts including:

-DOM manipulation
+-DOM manipulation

-Event listeners
+-Event listeners

-Working with APIs
+-Working with APIs

-Async/await for asynchronous operations
+-Async/await for asynchronous operations

-Local storage for data persistence
+-Local storage for data persistence

-Conditional rendering
+-Conditional rendering

-Basic accessibility practices
+-Basic accessibility practices